11 Best Tips for How to Promote Your Art on Instagram

 According to Statista, Instagram has a whopping one billion users worldwide, with 120 million of them in the U.S. That’s a vast audience of people waiting to connect with your art.
 But you need to know how to reach them first.

-Here, we’ll give you actionable tips you can use when learning how to promote your art on Instagram.
+Here, we’ll give you actionable tips you can use when using Instagram to share your art.

 Promoting your art on Instagram

 From photography to oil painting, there are opportunities to promote your art and your gallery on Instagram.
-The platform makes it easy to create visually compelling posts that draw attention, then upload them from anywhere.
+The platform makes it easy to create visually compelling posts that draw attention and then upload them from anywhere.

 But with so many pieces of art posted daily, how do you differentiate yourself from all the noise?
 You can start by being a little more flexible about what you post.